 \subsection{Training Efficiencies}

-To demonstrate training efficiency, we illustrate the model training curve in Figure \ref{fig:train_eff}.
-For the training curve, it is reasonable to report the prediction loss on the training dataset since we use a supervised loss.
-Here, the prediction accuracy consists of three parts: action prediction accuracy, reward prediction accuracy and return prediction accuracy.
-The y-axis shows the average value of these three predictions, and the x-axis is the relative walltime based on same computing resources.
+We illustrate the model training curve in Figure \ref{fig:train_eff} to demonstrate training efficiency.
+It is reasonable to report the prediction loss on the training dataset for the training curve since we use a supervised loss.
+Here, the prediction accuracy consists of three parts: action prediction accuracy, reward prediction accuracy, and return prediction accuracy.
+The y-axis shows the average value of these three predictions, and the x-axis is the relative walltime based on the same computing resources.